Other than ironic tribal tattoos, of course…

-Sorry, we know the mega corp hotel near the airport looks great, but it’s not Bali.
-This is where you’ll find every tourist you were hoping to avoid, and also surprisingly mediocre beaches.
+Sorry, we know the mega corp hotel near the airport looks great, but it’s not Bali, as a unique and special destination.
+This is where you’ll find every tourist you were hoping to avoid, and also some surprisingly mediocre beaches, which help the skeptics justify their cases.
 The prices, yes, they’ll be the only high.

 Overpay For Massages